hncuong/topicmodel-lib/doc/api/api_base.rst

 tmlib.datasets.base.load_batch_raw_text(*file_raw_text_path*)

 - load all of documents and store as a list.
-Each element in this list is a document with raw text format (string) , this function usually is used for inference new documents
+Each element in this list is a document with raw text format (string)

 - **Parameters**: file_raw_text_path (string)